 - You can kick!
 Legs need not fall asleep and be a mere passenger

-    Are buoyancy shorts legal?
+Are buoyancy shorts allowed in triathlons?

 So can you wear buoyancy shorts in a triathlon?
 While buoyancy shorts are a super addition to your training regime it is worth noting that they are not allowed in triathlon swims.
 This is for all wetsuit and for non-wetsuit swims in triathlons.
 While swimming shorts are permitted avoiding you having to hit the water in your budgie smugglers buoyancy shorts are not to be worn instead of a wetsuit.
 The official triathlon rules mandate that wetsuits must not exceed the permitted thickness that rules out buoyancy shorts.

 Buoyancy shorts are not a life preserver.
 They are not a substitute for a life jacket.
 They will increase the buoyancy of your middle.
 So when swimming they push your body to be more horizontal.
 And reduce your middle and legs from sinking.
 Sinking legs is detrimental to your swimming form and slows you down.

 Buoyancy shorts are made of thick neoprene up to 5mm.
 This thick material is significantly more insulating than normal swimming lycra.
 This material traps your body heat resulting in you feeling warmer.
 They are only shorts however so they will not keep you warm around your body.
 A full wetsuit is needed to provide true warmth while in lower temperature water.

 For me they are a god send in winter when training in the pool.
 I naturally have a very light kick in the swim so without a strong core my legs drag.
 Buoyancy shorts help me to swim with a wetsuit feel.
 I don’t rely only on them through the winter months and interchange with swim jammers.
 This variety helps not lose the natural challenge of swimming without core support.

 For a full round-up of 15 of the best buoyancy shorts you can buy read our complete listing.